 Stretching, especially with WeStretch, is a great exercise for everyone.
 It doesn’t matter if you are a true beginner or a professional athlete- everyone can benefit from stretching.

-Stretching and yoga work well together for improved flexibility.
+Stretching and yoga work well together.

 Incorporating stretching and yoga into your day.

 Yoga poses are a great way to start or end your day.
 If you are able to wake up earlier and give yourself at least a good twenty minutes or so, yoga may be perfect for you.
 It allows you to gradually wake up and centre yourself for the day.

 For night owls, doing gentle yoga before bed is a great option for a nighttime routine.
 This is a great wind-down without technology before bed, improving your sleep!